 Does he need a swing?
 Or a Fence, or something?
 Anything?

-He went to jail for impersonating Martha Stewart.
+* He went to jail, my Cloud, for impersonating Martha Stewart.
 I read that somewhere.
 So you might say he swings the other way, while also in jail where fences wouldn't be high on his wish list.
 He might need a shrink.
 He definitely needs a shrink.
 Maybe Rainbow could help him.

 It's almost 5.
 I have to go.